RHioTResearch/RHIoTTagServices/README.md

 # RHIoTTagServices
-Services related to the custom TI sensortag firmware known as the RHIoTTag
+Services related to the custom TI sensortag firmware known as the RHIoTTag for use in the Kura environment.